kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/readme.md

 3. Call `Translator:: translate(string $text, string $dest_lang, $source_lang="");`

    If the source language (the 2nd paramter) is omitted, the input language will be detected.

-The various REST translators can automatically detect the source (input) language, but you can alos set a default source language in `config.xml`.